Feedback Form

 Conclusion

-A great book for anyone who truly wants to understand how to read financial statements and to be able to picture the health of a company by reading its financial statemetns.
+Financial Statements is a great book for anyone who truly wants to understand how to read financial statements and to be able to picture the health of a company by reading its financial statements.
 It is just as good for those who want a quick freshen up.
 Although it is geared towards accounting, all investors should have a good handle on accounting in order to be able to value and research companies.

 You should have a knowledge of how business operates and the language of business [accounting], some enthusiasm for the subject, and qualities of temperament, which may be more important than IQ points.
 These will enable you to think independently and to avoid various forms of mass hysteria that infect the investment markets from time to time – Warren Buffett